jsartisan/frontend-challenges/challenges/223-reverse-a-linked-list/README.md

-Given the beginning of a singly linked list `head`, reverse the list, and return the new beginning of the list.
+Write a function that accepts the head node of a singly linked list as input.
+Your task is to flip the order of the list so that it goes from end to start, then return the new head node that begins the reversed list.

 **Constraints:**
 - 0 ≤ The length of the list ≤ 1000